-CITADYNE is a group of researchers interested and curious about all topics on cities, world dynamics, complex systems, scientific methods, and visualizations.
+CITADYNE is a group of researchers interested in all topics on cities, world dynamics, complex systems, scientific methods, and visualizations.

 The group is coordinated by Prof. Celine Rozenblat

 Dr Jingyan Yu received the FGSE early career postdoctoral fellowship in geosciences and environment for 2 years.
-She is interested in complex urban systems, urban modelling, analytics, and computation.
+She is interested in complex urban systems, urban modeling, analytics, and computation.